Uganda: President Museveni tightens COVID lockdown as cases soar | DW | 25.06.2021

 According to DW's Emanuel Lubega, there has been some controversy over the management of the pandemic.
 Ugandans argued that it was unfair for major government institutions such as parliament to continue their activities despite the closure of others to minimize the risk of COVID transmissions.

-Some local media reported that over 200 lawmakers had tested positive for COVID-19.
+Some local media reported that more than 200 lawmakers had tested positive for COVID-19.
 However, Chris Obore, the parliament's communications director, stated in a letter to the assembly that 14 lawmakers had tested positive.

 "He should be lenient despite the situation.
 We are low-income earners and should be able to access our merchandise and sell it from somewhere.
 We are suffering, yet we have families to take care of," one trader told DW in Kampala.